gvwilson/teachtogether.tech/_chapters_en/online.md

 course is also sometimes called a "MESS", for Massively Enhanced Sage on the Stage.)

-Two strength of the MOOC model are that learners can work when it's convenient for them, and that they have access to a wider range of courses, both because the Internet brings them all next door and because online courses typically have lower direct and indirect costs than
+Two strengths of the MOOC model are that learners can work when it's convenient for them, and that they have access to a wider range of courses, both because the Internet brings them all next door and because online courses typically have lower direct and indirect costs than